lishiyo/idea-factory-automator/memory-bank/activeContext.md

 # Active Context - Idea Factory Automator

 ## Current Phase
-Implementation - Subtask 11 completed, ready for Subtask 12 (end-to-end testing).
+Implementation - All subtasks completed for v0.
+The project is ready for user testing and feedback.

 ## Project Overview
 The Idea Factory Automator is a CLI-based tool that helps users: